retire early, live large, die well...

 These days he's a culture junkie with a pen (and a laptop) and writes about his jaunts to playhouses, diners, restaurants, music halls, and places that he ends up in by mistake.

-He divides his time between his home in Watertown, Massachusetts (a few minutes from downtown Boston) and his cottage in Westport, Massachusetts, where he might be found zipping up the East Branch of the Westport River in his little Boston Whaler or lounging around on Horseneck Beach or in Village Pizza getting a scoop for a story he’s writing.
+He divides his time between his home in Watertown, Massachusetts (a few minutes from downtown Boston), his cottage in Westport, Massachusetts, and dancing up a storm in Lafayette, LA.